List of Lake Erie Islands

 The Lake Erie Islands are a chain of archipelagic islands in Lake Erie.
 They include Kelleys Island, Erie Island, Pelee Island, the Bass Islands, and several others.
 The majority of these islands are under the sovereignty of the State of Ohio in the United States.
 Pelee Island is the only major inhabited island within the province of Ontario, while the smaller Middle Island is the southmost point of land in Canada.

-Most of the larger islands are popular tourist attractions, served by car ferries running from the mainland and between some islands.
+Most of the larger islands are popular tourist attractions, served by car and passenger ferries running from the mainland and between some islands.
 Some small airports and numerous private marinas offer other ways for visitors to reach the islands.
 Combined with nearby Sandusky and Port Clinton, Ohio, the islands are part of the collective area known regionally as "Vacationland".

 Geology

 Depth map showing the three basins of Lake Erie.
 The islands are in the westernmost, shallowest basin.